neumino/neumino.github.io/movies.md

-### Happier Than Ever: A Love Letter to Los Angeles
+### Come From Away
-*Released on 2021-09-03, vote average 8.2*
+*Released on 2021-09-10, vote average 8.5*

-Fresh off the heels of her brand-new album, &#34;Happier Than Ever,&#34; this cinematic concert experience features an intimate performance of every song in the album&#39;s sequential order – for the first and only time – from the stage of the legendary Hollywood Bowl.
+7,000 passengers are stranded in the small town of Gander, Newfoundland after all flights into the US are grounded on September 11, 2001.
+Filmed live on stage at the Gerald Schoenfeld Theater in New York City.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/B1q_mxkGUTg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Af77C4zUkjs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>